 |

-Running the samples in the demo application that involve HTML to PDF conversion features on Linux platforms might require installing some dependency packages.
+Running the samples in the demo application that involve Excel to PDF conversion features on Linux platforms might require installing some dependency packages.
 The documentation includes an entire section dedicated to building, publishing and running the demo application on multiple platforms.

 |